shanemckenney/IT-Certification-Tracker/README.md

-# IT-Certification-Tracker

-Built using Google Sheets and Apps Script, this project provides streamlined tracking, visual reporting, calendar automation, and instructor tools for bootcamp environments like the Cyber Warrior Program (CWP).
+# IT Certification Tracker for Instructors
+A Google Sheets + Apps Script Solution

+This project was developed during my time as an instructor and mentor in the **Cyber Warrior Program (CWP)** at [MyComputerCareer](https://www.mycomputercareer.edu) — a career-focused technical training institution that equips students with both the certifications *and the real-world skills* needed to succeed in IT and cybersecurity roles.

+The CWP is not a typical bootcamp.
+It’s a structured, immersive training experience built to prepare students for real-world challenges, not just exams.
+Students pursue certifications such as **CompTIA A+, Network+, Security+, and CySA+** while developing the practical knowledge needed to apply those skills in live environments.

+---

+## About This Project

+This tracker was built to address the growing challenges of managing certification attempts, reporting metrics, and supporting student success across multiple exams and cohorts.
+While it started from a helpful base sheet shared by a fellow instructor (shoutout to Desmond), it quickly evolved into a full solution that saves **10+ hours per course cycle**, reduces errors, and improves student oversight.

+### Pain Points Addressed:
+- High risk of human error from manually tracking exam attempts and outcomes
+- No centralized agenda view to monitor exam days or know when to expect student results
+- Manual reporting burdens, especially when sharing updates with school leadership
+- Lack of clean metrics to track performance across students, certifications, and attempts

+### The Solution:
+Using **Google Sheets and Google Apps Script**, I engineered a system that:
+- Automates data tracking and formatting across 5 certifications and 3 attempts per student
+- Builds real-time dashboards for pass rates, completions, and third-attempt alerts
+- Offers one-click calendar event creation, ensuring exam days are visible on Google Calendar
+- Generates per-certification student sheets for focused analysis and administrative sharing
+- Integrates a custom "CWP Tools" menu for instructors to manage everything in a few clicks

+This solution has been fully sanitized and made FERPA-compliant for public use.
+It’s designed to be immediately useful for any career training program that tracks multiple certification pathways.

+---

-## **Features**
+## Features

-- Interactive Dashboard
+### Interactive Dashboard
-   - Live stats per certification (pass percentage, total passed, third attempt list)
+- Live stats per certification (pass %, total passes, 3rd attempt alerts)
-   - Visual color-coded status blocks
+- Color-coded status indicators
-   - Highlights students who have completed all certifications
+- Highlights students who’ve completed all certifications

-- Calendar Integration
+### Calendar Integration
-   - Automatically creates Google Calendar events from exam date/time cells
+- Automatically creates Google Calendar events based on sheet entries
-   - Events are scheduled for 90 minutes and include popup and email reminders
+- 90-minute events with email and popup reminders
-   - Skips events scheduled in the past
+- Ignores past dates to prevent clutter

-- Blackout Logic for "Pass"
+### Blackout Logic for Passed Exams
-   - When a student passes an attempt, remaining attempts for that certification are blacked out to prevent         accidental input
-   - Provides clear visual feedback using formatting
+- Automatically grays out remaining attempts after a pass
+- Prevents accidental overwrites and improves data reliability

-- Per-Certification Sheet Generation
+### Per-Certification Sheet Generation
-    - Automatically creates dedicated, trimmed, and well-formatted sheets for each certification (e.g., A+ Core       1, Network+, etc)
+- One-click export of trimmed sheets for each cert (A+, Net+, etc.)
-    - Preserves formatting from the main tracker
+- Retains formatting from master sheet
-    - Limits display to the top 24 student rows for clarity

-- Custom Instructor Menu
+### Custom Instructor Menu
-    - Adds a "CWP Tools" menu with options to:
+Adds a “Instructor Tools” menu with:
+- Blackout Passed Attempts
 - Create Calendar Events
-        - Blackout Passed Attempts
-        - Build Exam-Specific Sheets
+- Build Per-Certification Sheets

+---

 ## Setup Instructions

-- Make a copy of the sanitized template Google Sheet (link coming soon)
+1. Make a copy of the sanitized Google Sheets template (https://docs.google.com/spreadsheets/d/1QS6Ucy7CCDLJIYxjANq0xlJB4V3htEIIspRqs7RXcA0/edit?usp=sharing)
-- Open Extensions > Apps Script
+2. Open **Extensions > Apps Script**
-- Replace any existing code with the scripts found in the /scripts folder
+3. Replace any code with the scripts from the `/scripts` folder
-- Run onOpen() once to activate the CWP Tools menu
+4. Run the `onOpen()` function once to activate the custom menu

-- Use the custom menu to:
+5. Use the “CWP Tools” menu for automations and tracking

-    - Generate per-certification sheets
-    - Create calendar events based on scheduled exam entries
-    - Apply blackout formatting based on passed attempts
+---

 ## Screenshots

+_Add sanitized visuals here to show the dashboard, sheet layout, and menu options._

+---

 ## FERPA Compliance

-This repository contains only placeholder data (e.g., "Student 01") and no personally identifiable student information.
+This repository includes no real student data.
+- Student names have been replaced with placeholders

-The included template sheet and screenshots are fully sanitized and safe for public sharing.
+- All screenshots and templates are fully sanitized
+- Safe for public use and academic sharing

+---

 ## Repository Structure

-CWP-Certification-Tracker/
-├── /screenshots
-│   └── dashboard-preview.png
-├── /scripts
-│   ├── blackoutPassedAttempts.js
-│   ├── createCalendarEvents.js
-│   ├── buildFormattedExamSheets.js
-│   └── onOpen.js
-├── /template
-│   └── [Google Sheet Link Here]
-├── README.md
-└── LICENSE

-## Intended Audience

-- IT certification instructors
-- Career school training coordinators
-- Academic support staff responsible for student certification pipelines

-## Technical Overview

-- Google Sheets
-- Google Apps Script
-- Google Calendar API (for event automation)

-## License

-MIT License